 Recall the conditions for revenue recognition.
 Conditions (1) and (2) state that revenue would be recognized when the seller has done what is expected to be entitled to payment.
 Therefore, revenue is recognized either:

 - At a point in time; or

 - Over time

-In the example above, the revenue associated with the car would be recognized at the point in time.
+In the example above, the revenue associated with the car would be recognized at the point in time when the buyer takes possession of the car.
 On the other hand, the complementary driving lesson would be recognized when the service is provided.

 The revenue recognition journal entries for the two performance obligations (car and driving lesson) would be as follows: